-- Senate The Senate proposes changing "tablet computer" to "hand held computing."
-This expands the type of equipment that school divisions can purchase with the supplemental educational technology funds from just tablets to any hand held computing device, such as Chromebooks and other devices. - House The House proposes changing "a tablet computer device" to "laptops and tablets" This expands the type of equipment that school divisions can purchase with the supplemental educational technology funds from just tablets to any hand held computing device, such as Chromebooks and other devices.
-The House also proposes an amendment authorizing the Department of Education to work with local school divisions to provide guidance to school divisions and regional programs in determining eligible capital equipment purchases that are permitted within this initiative and ensure maximum flexibility of purchases made with Educational Technology Grant funds.
+• Senate - The Senate proposes changing "tablet computer" to "hand held computing."
+This expands the type of equipment that school divisions can purchase with the supplemental

+- House The House proposes changing "a tablet computer device" to "laptops and tablets".
+This expands the type of equipment that school divisions can purchase with the supplemental educational technology funds from just tablets to any hand held computing device, such as Chromebooks and other devices.
+The House also proposes an amendment authorizing the Department of Education to work with local school divisions to provide guidance to school divisions and regional programs in determining eligible capital equipment purchases that are permitted within this initiative and ensure maximum flexibility of purchases made with Educational Technology Grant funds. - Final General Assembly Action The General Assembly proposes changing "a tablet computer device" to "laptops and tablets."
+This expands the type of equipment that school divisions can purchase with their supplemental grants under the e-Learning Backpack Initiative from just tablets to any laptops and tablets, such as Chromebooks and other devices.